Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/domain.md

     </object>
 ```

-Notice how we can set the `required="false"` attribute on the `ship to` fieldset above, which will override the default `required` setting on all the fields of the fieldset.
+Notice how we can set the `required="false"` attribute on the `ship to` the field set above, which will override the default `required` setting on all the fields of the field set.

-If you need even more fine-grained control of the included fieldset fields, then you can add any included field to the added fieldset and override any settings, such as the `type`, `required` flag or any of the field configs.
+If you need even more fine-grained control of the included fieldset fields, then you can add any included field to the added fieldset and override any settings, such as the `type`, `required` flag, or any of the field configs.

-In the following example we override the type of the included `modified date` field from the `audit fields` fieldset, in order to use a `date time offset` type rather than just `date time`.
+In the following example, we override the type of the included `modified date` field from the `audit fields` field set in order to use a `date time offset` type rather than just `date time`.

 ```xml
   <fieldsets>